Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 # Introduction

 While you definitely know about staellites, did you know you can receive imagery straight off of them with a steup even as simple as two wires in the shape of a V?
-This guide will show you how the broadcasts work, how to receive them in practice.
+The purpose of this guide is to show you how the broadcasts work, how you can receive them in practice.

 ## How can I receive satellite imagery?

 You are already familliar with the way they transmit data - they use the same method as your regular old FM station, **radio waves**!
 Of course you aren't able to just tune to a frequency on your car radio and start getting images, this is because it lacks the hardware & software to decode and process satellite signals.

-To receive these, you can use a **Software Defined Radio** [SDR].
-This is a device, that - unlike conventional radios - *uses software to perform radio-signal processing*.
+To receive satellite signals *(among other things, an SDR has a wide range!)*, you can use a **Software Defined Radio** [SDR].
+This is a device, that - unlike conventional radios - *uses **software** to perform radio-signal processing*.
 You usually plug these into a computer and use software like [SDR++](https://www.sdrpp.org/) to operate them.

 > If you ever used a DVB-T tuner, it might have even had SDR capability - some RTL chipsets come with an SDR mode!

-Actually receiving the satellites is also much less daunting than it might seem!
+The actual reception process is also much less daunting than it might seem!
 In essence doing so is no different than receiving an FM station, it only happens with different hardware and at a different frequency... with the transmitter flying 800 km above your head.
-The most difficult part is gaining knowledge about this hobby, which this guide intends to cover.
+The most difficult part is gaining knowledge about this hobby, which is the purpose of this guide.

 ## Why should I do this?

-There is no set reason for trying satellite reception - you can do it for research (The satellites send much more data than just imagery after all), to kill boredom or just to share the images with your friends!
+There is no set reason for trying this niche hobby out - you can do it for **research** (The satellites send much more data than just imagery after all), to **kill boredom** or just to **share the images with your friends**!

-## What does this guide cover?
+## What is covered by this guide?

-To understand the scope of this guide, we'll have to take a look at the different radio bands - frequency ranges.
+To understand the scope of this guide, we'll first have to take a look at the different radio bands - frequency ranges.
 The higher the frequency, the harder the signal is to receive.
-Broadcasts differ a lot between individual bands, ranging from requiring simple two wire antennas to year long endavours. *Looking at you, X band!*
+Broadcasts differ a lot between individual bands, ranging from requiring simple two wire antennas to year long endavours that require welding and a ton of individual research. *Looking at you, X band!*

 > Note: You might see a cheap Ku band LNB (Low noise block for TV reception) and think the band must be easier to receive than others, but it really isn't!
 TV LNBs are just massproduced to the point, where they have become dirt cheap.
 Without these, it would take hundreds of dollars to receive this band, much like X.